CosmWasm/sylvia-book/src/basics.md

 # Basics

-This chapter will go through creating basic smart contract step by step.
+This chapter will guide you through creating basic smart contract, step by step.
-I will explain the core features of `sylvia` and some good practices.
+I will explain the core features of [Sylvia](https://github.com/CosmWasm/sylvia) framework and some good practices.